 Executive Director Kendrick looked across his desk at the two division chiefs he'd summoned into his presence.
 He was not particularly happy with either of them.

 "I called the two of you here for a status report on the Ashlyn Dumont situation."
-His gaze swept back and forth between Reiko Yoshida and the R&D; chief, Paul Herrod.
+His gaze swept back and forth between Reiko Yoshida and the R&D chief, Paul Herrod.
 "Reiko, where does your investigation stand?"

 "We have identified the team of hunters responsible for the extraction.
 Dumont is presumably still with them because her contact, Kail Garriner, has been eliminated.
 Our operatives were able to take one hunter into custody this afternoon, but the rest of his associates managed to rescue him.
 Apparently, Dumont took an active part in the rescue, verifying her presence with them at that time."